About Com S 541

 The simple rule of thumb is:

-Never give finished answers to someone else (or another team) or use someone else's finished answers.
+Never give finished answers to someone else or use someone else's finished answers.

 We will take action if we catch you cheating on a test or exchanging code or written answers.
 Read the section on academic dishonesty in the section on academic regulations in the Iowa State University Bulletin.